PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 - When you need to quickly input some icons.
 It bundles with more than 3000 icons from some popular icons library such as "WordPress", "Dashicons", "Ionicons", and "Bootstrap icons".
 - Or you need to use an SVG image as a divider, or separator.
 It also bundles with some common non-rectangular dividers like tilts, curves, triangles...
 - You can also use it as an image block but for SVG format only like images from undraw.co.
+- You can also use it as a button with an icon, and it can be nested inside the Query Loop with the 'Link to post' enabled.

 = Why needs this plugin? =